 Need to bid on your dream construction project in Texas?
 Learn about one of the major requirements!

 First, we need to define what a Texas Construction Bid Bond for Public Work Projects is.
 Like all other bonds, the Bid Bond – also known as Proposal Bond – will act as a guarantee to the governmental entity that the contractor will obtain the necessary bonds (Performance Bond and Payment or Labor and Material Bonds) to complete the public construction project.

 For example, the Austin Public Works Department asks a couple of contractors to submit a proposal or bid to create a new bridge in Austin.
 The bidders will be asked to send their proposals along with the necessary bid bonds obtained from a surety bond company that is licensed to conduct such in the state.

 The bid bond will then be between these three:

 - Surety – surety bond company

 Five construction firms submitted a bid for the said bridge.
-The bid includes the project’s cost estimate, material take offs, etc. Out of the five, A. Powers Builders won.
-As a general requirement, A. Powers Builders will now have to get a Performance Bond plus Payment or Labor and Material Bonds before the construction of the bridge starts.
+The bid includes the project’s cost estimate, material take-offs, etc. Out of the five, A. Powers Builders won.
+As a general requirement, A. Powers Builders will now have to get a Performance Bond plus Payment or Labor and Material Bonds before the construction of the bridge start.

-- Powers Builders refused to get the required bonds, and decided to withdraw from the project all together; a clear violation of the bid bond.
+- Powers Builders refused to get the required bonds, and decided to withdraw from the project altogether; a clear violation of the bid bond.